-Winkler is best known for her desert and mountain geological interpretations of the American West.
-Her art practice involves the direct experience of walking into and documenting the landscape with observational drawing and photography.
-Geological research of specific areas assists in the visual and thematic choices that create each body of work.
-Winkler works experimentally with materials and tools to find textures and imagery that mimic the forces and patterns of nature that sculpt and change landscapes over time.
+Winkler reaches for the intersection of both science and art.
+Melding an aesthetic response with a conceptual approach to landscape painting.
+Geological research of specific places assists in the visual and thematic choices that create each body of work.
+Revealing an appreciation for the ancient narratives of Earth’s historical formation events up to the present day sudden and unpredicatble geological changes due to a global warming trend.
+Winkler works experimentally with paint, pigment, additives, resists, brushes and unconventional tools to create textures and imagery that mimic the forces and patterns of nature that sculpt and change landscapes over time.
+Her process starts in a small collage format using her own created textural imagery on papers.
+These collage studies are developed into large scale acrylic on panel paintings.
 The cut and layered aesthetic in her work reinforces concepts that the Earth is not a static place.
 That ancient landscapes can be altered through gentle erosion or by sudden cataclysmic events.
-She incorporates actual ground water, crushed rock and mineral from the landscape in her paintings to create moments of connection, exploration and discovery.
+Abstract fields of color and luminous textures are contained in hard edged shapes to resemble and define the essential fabric of a landscape.
+She incorporates ground water, crushed rock, precious metals and minerals in her paintings to create moments of connection and awareness, exploration and discovery.

-In 2019, Winkler was honored to be selected by US Ambassador, John Pommersheim and the curators of the highly regarded Art in Embassies program to participate in an upcoming 3 year cultural visual diplomacy exhibition at the US Ambassador’s residence in Dushanbe, Tajikistan, sister city to Boulder, Colorado.
-Her works championing the Natural Monuments of Colorado, have also been invited by Gov. Jared Polis to show at the Governors Mansion in Denver, Colorado.
+In 2019, Winkler was honored to be selected by US Ambassador, John Pommersheim and the curators of the highly regarded Art in Embassies program to participate in a 3 year cultural visual diplomacy exhibition at the US Ambassador’s residence in Dushanbe, Tajikistan, sister city to Boulder, Colorado.